ZhangYi1999/Humanoid-Robot-Application/Readme.txt

 export ROS_MASTER_URI=http://IP_of_Master:11311

 localhost is IP address of own machine.
-For slave machine, you need to replace localhost to the IP address of master.
+For slave machine, you need to use the IP address of master in ROS_MASTER_URI.

 Detailed reference: http://wiki.ros.org/ROS/NetworkSetup